Spirituality

 A thorough understanding of the ayahuasca dieta and the importance of physical health prior to ceremonies

-Clarity around which medications & substances must be fully cleared from your system—and for how long—before sitting with ayahuasca versus those that aren't dangerous but will still interfere with ayahuasca
+Clarity around which medications and substances must be fully cleared from your system—and for how long—before sitting with ayahuasca versus those that aren't dangerous but will still interfere with ayahuasca

 Discussion of how recent use of other plant medicines may affect your ayahuasca experience